hashplatform/WealthSilo/doc/init.md

 Copy wealthsilod.init to /etc/init.d/wealthsilod.
 Test by running "service wealthsilod start".

-Using this script, you can adjust the path and flags to the wealthsilod program by setting the wealthsilod and FLAGS environment variables in the file /etc/sysconfig/wealthsilod.
+Using this script, you can adjust the path and flags to the wealthsilod program by setting the WEALTHSILOD and FLAGS environment variables in the file /etc/sysconfig/wealthsilod.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn